chiggachiggayeah/weatherman/weatherman.md

 "People have been trying to control the weather for millenia.
 Been trying to kill each other just as long as that.
 Dividing ourselves just as long as that.
 If *this* says anything about us it's already been said.
 We've been saying it from the start."

 The night was falling but the darkness in the clouds didn't look right.
 Fournier thought they looked chemical, somehow.
 He remembered when he'd felt sick in the fourth grade, in the middle of lunch.
 His mom had packed grape juice for him.
 The nurse touched his forehead with the back of her hand, asked if he felt "lightning" in his tummy.
 He said he did.
 He was positively burning up and as she was calling his parents, his inevitably-upset-at-having-to-inconvenience-themselves-and-attend-to-perpetually-ill-Ezra parents, he vomited all over.
-It was purple, with spots of hagard, yellow banana.
+It was purple, with spots of haggard, yellow banana.
 Another girl walked in and then immediately walked out, horrified.
 Fournier's parents got divorced a week later.
 He wasn't sure why he was thinking about that now.

 "You know, I read somewhere that none of that's true.
 Those tribes and their ceremonies, they weren't about trying to control the weather at all.
 Just preparation.
 Just trying to prepare the populace for the inevitable.
 Of course, I guess they did still kill a virgin here and there.
 To be safe."